 Hewlett-Packard Co. and IBM Corp. are poised to launch new servers based on Intel Corp.’s latest dual-core Xeon processors.

-The servers will use Intel’s new “Bensley” server platform, which supports the chip maker’s dual-core Xeon 5000 series, code-named “Dempsey,” which started shipping in March, and Xeon 5100 chips, code-named “Woodcrest,” expected to ship this month.
+The servers will use Intel’s new “Bensley” server platform, which supports the chip maker’s dual-core Xeon 5000 series, code-named “Dempsey,” which started shipping in March, and Xeon 5100 chips, code-named “Woodcrest,” expected to ship in June.
 The platform will also support Intel’s quad-core “Clovertown” chips slated to ship next year.

 The new dual-core Xeons will replace Intel’s Paxville chips, which have struggled in the face of fierce competition from Advanced Micro Devices Inc.’s Opteron processors.
 Intel says its forthcoming Woodcrest processor, which brings an architecture upgrade over Dempsey, will significantly boost power consumption and computing performance.

 The Bensley platform also supports Intel’s virtualization technology, as well as its Fully-Buffered DIMM technology for more memory capacity.
 It also features its Active Server Manager technology to ease data center management and its I/O Acceleration Technology to speed up application responsiveness and server input-output performance.